 Practicalities for visiting the Aldeias de Xisto

-I think Candal is the only one of the Lousã schist villages served by bus so you’ll either need a car or a tour to get to them.
+I think Candal is the only one of the Lousã schist villages served by bus so you’ll either need a car or a tour (like my 2 Week Portugal Discovery Tour) to get to them.

 For more information about the schist village network, including upcoming activities and how to get to them, visit the Aldeias do Xisto website.